How to stop a loop in Python

 6

-• When i is 5, continue is triggered, so the print(i) command is skipped for that iteration.
+• In the example, when i equals 5, continue is triggered, and the print(i) command is skipped for that cycle.

 Exiting loops with the return statement in functions